musikele/musikele.github.io/_posts/2022-02-07-developer-vs-company-different-expectations-on-hiring.md

 category: English
 layout: post
 date: 2022-02-07
-title: 'My take on: why hiring is broken'
+title: Why hiring is broken
 permalink: dev-vs-company-expectation-hiring/
 description: Company tend to hire people that already knows the technologies they use; devs tend to stick in teams they love to work with.
 Is there space for fixing